Daily Bread Co-operative

 Daily Bread Co-operative is an English Christian workers' co-operative specialising in packing and selling wholefoods.
 It was the first workers' co-operative to register under what is now known as the "white rules", and is listed as Co-op number 1 under the Industrial Common Ownership Movement (ICOM), which now forms part of Co-operatives UK.
 One of the founding members, Roger Sawtell, was the first chair of ICOM.

 History

 Daily Bread began in the Northampton parish of St. Peter's, Weston Favell when a group of nine friends formed the idea of taking their Christian beliefs and values into the business environment.
-Since Daily Bread was founded on the basis of Christian beliefs, the name chosen comes from a line in the Lord's Prayer.
+The name chosen comes from a line in the Lord's Prayer.

 Daily Bread Co-operative (DBC) was registered as a limited company in March 1976, the first business of its kind to adopt a new set of Model Rules for Common Ownership.
 It was a further four years before trading started, on 1 October 1980, in what was once the laundry of St. Andrew's Hospital, reputedly the largest privately owned psychiatric hospital in the country.